 The Law Library exists primarily to serve the needs of students, faculty, and staff of the University of Arizona James E. Rogers College of Law.
 However, the library collection is also available to other University of Arizona faculty, staff, and students, local bar and bench, and members of the general public with a legitimate legal research need.
 Some library resources, such as the computer lab, digital materials, audio/visual materials, and study rooms are available only to current law students.

-All users are required to abide by the library's Conduct Policy and may be requested to formally sign in upon arrival.
+All users are required to abide by the Law Library's Conduct Policy, as outlined below.
 Admission to the library is during regularly scheduled hours only.

 Many materials in the Law Library do not circulate.
 Generally, only single volume treatises may be checked out to University faculty, students, and staff.
 A University of Arizona CatCard is required to check out materials.
 Members of the general public do not have circulation privileges but are welcome to use materials in the library for their legal research needs.

 All checked-out items are subject to recall at any time.
 Renewals can be made through the "My Library Account" portion of the library's search page.
 Although the Law Library does not impose fines, items are expected to be returned by the date due.
 Items not returned may result in a block on your borrowing privileges.

 The Law Library reserves the right to revoke circulation privileges for anyone abusing these privileges or refusing to follow library policies.